sentinel-official/docs/docs/getting-started/apps.md

             >
     <Card
         title="Solar dVPN"
-        description="SOLAR dVPN is a blockchain-based decentralized VPN service.
-Using mobile & desktop apps, it allows you to access hundreds of community-managed servers all around the world and use them as your private & secure gateway to the Internet. <br /><br /> Mac - Linux - Android - iOS" to="https://solarlabs.ee/"
+        description={["SOLAR dVPN is a blockchain-based decentralized VPN service.
+Using mobile & desktop apps, it allows you to access hundreds of community-managed servers all around the world and use them as your private & secure gateway to the Internet.", "Mac - Linux - Android - iOS"]}
+        to="https://solarlabs.ee/"
         icon={<Solar />}
         svgFile=""